nickwells/gomodtools/gomodlayers/_gomodlayers.DOC.md

 By default any report will be preceded with a description of what the various columns mean\.

-If one of the trailiing arguments does not end with &apos;/go\.mod&apos; then it is taken as a directory name and the missing filename is automatically appended\.
+If a trailing argument does not end with &apos;/go\.mod&apos; then it is taken as a directory name and the missing filename is automatically appended\.